PokemonGoMap/RocketMap/docs/first-run/commandline.md

                             POGOMAP_SCAN_DELAY]
       -Rh RARITY_HOURS, --rarity-hours RARITY_HOURS
                             Number of hours of Pokemon data to use to calculate dynamic rarity.
+Decimals allowed.
 Default: 48.
-0 to use all data.
-                            [env var: POGOMAP_RARITY_HOURS]
+0 to use all data. [env var: POGOMAP_RARITY_HOURS]
       -Rf RARITY_UPDATE_FREQUENCY, --rarity-update-frequency RARITY_UPDATE_FREQUENCY
                             How often (in minutes) the dynamic rarity should be updated.
-Default: 60.
+Decimals allowed.
+Default: 0.
 0 to disable.
                             [env var: POGOMAP_RARITY_UPDATE_FREQUENCY]
       --spawn-delay SPAWN_DELAY
                             Number of seconds after spawn time to wait before